-A subgroup H of a finitely generated group G is stable if it is undistorted and quasigeodesics in G between points in H have uniformly bounded Hausdorff distance (see Section 6 for details).
-This property was defined by the third author and Durham in [DT14], where they also show that it implies that H is quasiconvex with respect to any word metric on G. We remark that both stability and condition (2) are strong properties about global geometry-the embedding of the subgroup in either a relevent space or the ambient group-whereas (1) can be read as a purely algebraic condition (that every element in Hhas cyclic centralizer).
-In fact, the proof goes through a fourth equivalence, join-busting (we give the definition in Section 1.4), which may be considered a local, combinatorial condition.
+Here, a graph is called anti-connected if its opposite graph is connected.
+See Subsection 2.2 for a more detailed discussion.
+A subgroup H of a finitely generated group G is stable if it is undistorted in G and quasi-geodesics in G between points in H have uniformly bounded Hausdorff distance from one another (see Section 6 for details).
+This property was defined by the third author and Durham in [DT14], where they also show that it implies that H is quasiconvex with respect to any word metric on G. We remark that both stability and condition (1) are strong properties about global geometry-the embedding of the subgroup in either a relevant space or the ambient group-whereas (3) can be read as a purely algebraic condition (that every element in H has cyclic centralizer).
+In fact, the proof goes through a fourth equivalence, join-busting (we give the definition in Subsection 1.4), which may be considered a local, combinatorial condition.
+Theorem 1.2.
+If Γ is connected and anti-connected and $H < A(\Gamma)$ is finitely generated and star-free, then: